 Corey Brady is a native of Houston, TX and a graduate of Houston’s High School for Performing and Visual Arts.
 He also trained at Houston Ballet Academy, Martha Graham School, and American Dance Festival.
 After earning a B.F.A. in dance from the University of Oklahoma, Corey moved to San Francisco, where he has danced with ODC, RAWdance, Imagery Contemporary Ballet, Concept o4, Project.B, Printz Dance Project, and Kambara+Dancers.
-Corey has taught extensively in ODC’s youth, teen and adult programs and been an ODC choreography repetiteur for the San Francisco State University Dance Department.
-He has instructed master classes and participated in community outreach worldwide.
-Corey is on faculty at Berkeley Ballet Theater, where he teaches modern dance.
-He also works as a Visitor Experience Assistant at San Francisco Museum of Modern Art and is a figure drawing and print model.
+Corey has taught extensively in the Bay Area, including ODC’s youth, teen and adult programs, as an ODC choreography repetiteur for the San Francisco State University Dance Department, and has been on faculty at Berkeley Ballet Theater.
+Outside of his activities in the dance community, Corey works as an Assistant Manager with the Visitor Experience team at SFMOMA and is a model with Bay Area Models for the Arts.
+His modeling work includes many local art classes, groups, and animation studios.
 Corey joined MJDC in 2016.

 Tristan Ching Hartmann

-Carolina (Carro) Czechowska was born in Stockholm and received her education at the Royal Swedish Ballet, National Ballet of Canada, The Boston Ballet, and Alonzo King’s LINES Ballet Training Program.
-In San Francisco, she has danced with RAWdance, Capacitor, James Graham Dance Theatre and Garrett & Moulton Productions (2011-19).
-Internationally, she has been part of installations by Tino Seghal and working with Johannes Wieland at the 2015 “One Small Step” festival.
-She is a company member of Moving Isolation, an award-winning online international collaboration lead by Swedish Choreographer Anna Holter, developed during the pandemic.
-Carro has taught classical Pilates for twelve years and is the owner of Body Bottega.
-She is currently a LEAP student at Saint Mary’s College.
-In 2017 Carro was awarded an “Izzie”; The Isadora Duncan Dance Award for outstanding individual performance.
+Carolina (Carro) Czechowska was born in Stockholm and received her education at the Royal Swedish Ballet, National Ballet of Canada, The Boston Ballet, and Alonzo King's LINES Ballet Training Program.
+In San Francisco, she has danced with RAWdance, Capacitor, James Graham Dance Theatre, and Garrett & Moulton Productions (2011-19).
+Internationally, she's been part of Tino Sehgal installations and worked with Johannes Wieland at the "One Small Step" festival.
+In 2020, Carro joined Moving Isolation, an award-winning online international collaboration led by Swedish choreographer Anna Holter.
+Carro has taught classical Pilates for thirteen years and is the founder of Body Bottega.
+She recently co-launched Collective Attention with an artist residency at SHACK15 and is the Director of Community Research and Engagement at the International Museum of Dance.
+In 2017, she was awarded an "Izzie"; The Isadora Duncan Dance Award for outstanding individual performance.
 Carro joined MJDC in the fall of 2019.

 Kelly Del Rosario

 Kelly Del Rosario was born and raised in Mililani, Hawaii.
-He began his studies in dance in 2001 at the University of Hawaii at Manoa and received his BFA in dance in 2005.
-Upon graduation, Kelly moved to San Francisco where he has worked with various artists including Project Agora, Sarah Bush Dance Project, Robert Moses' Kin, Project.b, and RAWdance.
+After primarily focusing on sports through high school, he began his studies in the Brazilian martial art of Capoeira, then later began his training in dance and received his BFA in Dance Performance at the University of Hawaii.
+Upon graduation, Kelly moved to San Francisco where he has worked with various artists including Project Agora, Sarah Bush Dance Project, Robert Moses' KIN, Project.b, and RAWdance.
 Kelly joined MJDC in 2007.
+He choreographed and produced his first concert: Hu(man) X Human in 2021 and is the recipient of a 2021 CHIME.
+Currently, he also works as a NASM certified personal trainer and strength and conditioning coach at MMA gym Fight and Fitness.

 Olivia Caldeira Holston

 Olivia Caldeira Holston was born in São Sebastião, Brazil and was raised in California.
 She received her BA Honours degree from the London Contemporary Dance School in 2019.
 She attended summer intensives such as the Alvin Ailey Professional and Junior Divisions in New York as well as P.A.R.T.S. and Eastman in Belgium.
-Since graduating, Olivia has had the opportunity to work with Paufve Dance, Bellwether Dance Project, and Rebecca Morris and dancers.
+Since graduating, Olivia has had the opportunity to work with Bellwether Dance Project, David Herrera Performance Company, Paufve Dance, A Pulso Dance Project, and Rebecca Morris and dancers.
+She is currently working with Fullstop Dance.
 In addition, she choreographed and performed in the dance video project “SweetWire” directed by Greg Niemeyer at UC Berkeley.
-She has taught in ODC’s and Shawl Anderson Dance Center’s youth programs as well as given master classes at Marin Academy.
-Olivia is currently working with David Herrera Performance Company and A Pulso Dance Project.
+Olivia has also choreographed for the College Preparatory School’s Spring Program.
+She has taught in ODC’s and Shawl Anderson Dance Center’s youth programs and has given master classes at Marin Academy.
+Olivia joined MJDC in 2021.